nautobot/nautobot/docs/installation/4-ldap.md

 my_logger.addHandler(handler)
 ```

-Ensure the file and path specified in logfile exist and are write and executable by the application service account.
+Ensure the file and path specified in logfile exist and are writable and executable by the application service account.
 Restart the netbox service and attempt to log into the site to trigger log entries to this file.